Jack Bender: Biography

 He directed the popular slasher film Child's Play 3 before becoming an executive producer and lead director on the ABC TV series Lost, directing 38 episodes of the show, including the series finale.
 Bender has also directed on other popular shows such as The Sopranos, Carnivàle, Alias and Boston Public.
 In recent years he was an executive producer and lead director on the TV series Under the Dome (2013) and The Last Ship (2014–15).
-In 2016, Bender directed the fifth and sixth episodes of the sixth season of Game of Thrones, followed by a limited TV series adaptation of Stephen King's novel Mr. Mercedes.
+In 2016, Bender directed the fifth and sixth episodes of the sixth season of Game of Thrones, followed by episodes of Mr. Mercedes (2017-2019), a limited TV series adaptation of Stephen King's novel of the same name.

 Bender received nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series for his direction of the Lost episodes "Live Together, Die Alone", "Through the Looking Glass" and the series finale "The End".
 He was also nominated for the Game of Thrones episode "The Door".

-Family/Personal life
+Family and personal life

 Bender is married to Rabbi Laura Owens of B’nai Horin of Los Angeles.
 They have two daughters, Hannah and Sophie Owens-Bender.